Baizhan17/CI-CD/README.md

 # CI-CD
-The following repository is used to work with GitHub Actions and Workspaces
+The following repository is used to work with GitHub Actions and Workspaces(EDITED)